 MP for Poole

-Neil Duncan-Jordan is the Labour (Co-op) MP for Poole, elected in July 2024.
-He serves on the Cheltenham Borough Council (Markets) Bill committee (since 2026-02-12) as part of his parliamentary work.
-The data provided do not include details of his career prior to becoming an MP.
+Neil Duncan-Jordan is a Labour (Co-op) MP for Poole, elected in 2024.
+He sits on the Cheltenham Borough Council Markets Bill committee (since 2026-02-12), reflecting involvement in private member’s legislation.
+The data does not provide additional details about his previous career.

 Generated 21 February 2026